aseedahmed/aseedahmed/README.md

 I am a very open minded person with a lot of creativity, I also like to challenge myself and also try my best on any task.
 I also took a computer science course which helps me a lot with coding and I am pretty familiar with science related topics

+# Technical Skills

+I took a computer science course which helps me a lot with coding and technologies such as computers 💻, phones 📱, etc.
 # EXPERIENCE
 Company Name, Location
 No prior experience